Strong light-matter interaction effects on molecular ensembles

-The observed maximization of the effects of multimode photonic devices on low-energy observable properties (i.e., depending only on the ground and first excited-states of the excitonic subsystem) of the molecular system when $E_M < E_C$ can be understood as follows.
-First, when $E_M - E_C \leq 0$, a significant fraction of the molecular excitons will be significantly off-resonant with all cavity modes (especially if $\sigma/\Omega_R$ is not too small) and the spectral overlap of photonic and molecular modes will be weaker.
-In addition, polaritons formed from strongly interacting cavity modes with $q \approx 0$ tend to localize over smaller distances than polaritons dominated by wave-vectors with larger magnitude, since in states with maximal long-distance coherence the wave-vector uncertainty $\delta q$ is much smaller than $q$ \cite{agranovich2003, litinskaya_loss_2006,litinskaya_propagation_2008}.
+In addition to the reduced light-matter spectral overlap, hybrid modes formed from strongly interacting cavity photons with $q \approx 0$ tend to localize over smaller distances than polaritons dominated by wave-vectors with larger magnitude, since in states with long-distance coherence the wave-vector uncertainty $\delta q$ is much smaller than $q$ \cite{agranovich2003, litinskaya_loss_2006,litinskaya_propagation_2008}.
 Therefore, in devices where the molecules are only resonant with $q \approx 0$ transitions (zero detuning), any small amount of disorder will lead to polariton modes with finite $\delta q > q$.
-The latter are localized over distances smaller than the wavelength, and any delocalization effects on the molecular system induced by the formation of polaritons will be weaker relative to the case where the molecules are resonant with cavity modes with larger $q$ \cite{agranovich2003, agranovich_nature_2007, litinskaya_propagation_2008}.
-Note that, although our numerical results are strictly valid for one-dimensional systems, both arguments employed to explain the observed trends are independent of the dimensionality of the photonic and molecular system.
-Therefore, the detuning dependence reported in Fig. \ref{fig:det_dep} is expected to hold generically for more realistic treatments of the molecules and the photonic device.
+The latter are localized over an interval with length smaller than the wavelength, and any delocalization effects on the molecular system induced by light-matter hybridization will be weaker relative to the case where the molecules are resonant with cavity modes with larger $q$ \cite{agranovich2003, agranovich_nature_2007, litinskaya_propagation_2008}.
+This effect is easier to notice for the systems with $a = 25$ and 50 nm in Fig. \ref{fig:analysis_det}.
+For these intermolecular distances, the number of polaritons decreases significantly when $E_C(0) - E_M$ approaches zero from negative detuning, but the polaritonic contribution $\pi_M^P$ to the survival probability increases slightly.
+This confirms that each polariton becomes in average significantly more localized when the cavity is on-resonance with the molecular system at $q = 0$ in comparison to the redshifted case.